mtempler/mtempler.github.io/_posts/2026-08-26-scientific-learning.markdown

 \end{align}
 $$
 {% endraw %}
 so that when $$\Lambda = 1$$, the equation reduces correctly to the definition of probability independence.
-In general, scientific learning derives the interaction function algebraically as a plane cubic curve that fixes how the various momenta (normalized to also be probabilities) must fit together and change in concert (as a Tschirnhausen cubic):
+In general, scientific learning derives the interaction function algebraically, as a plane cubic curve that fixes how the various momenta (normalized to also be probabilities) must fit together and change in concert (as a Tschirnhausen cubic):
 {% raw %}
 $$
 \begin{align}